shieldgenerator7/Ersatzica/World/MagicItems.md

 Picket and Roastboard were two cat brothers who grew apart when they couldn’t decide how to divvy up the land their father left.
 They finally made amends by building a bridge over the creek they dug and the fences they put up.

 When two fence posts are planted in the ground so it can stand upright, and it’s facing a fence post from the opposite brother, a bridge magically gets built over the fence posts.
 This effect has a range of 1 mile.
 The bridge building starts on both sides of the fence posts, and continues until they meet somewhere in between, usually in the middle.
 The bridge is about wide enough for 2 people to walk comfortably side to side.
-If the bridge building process encounters obstacles, it will go around them if the width of the bridge could go around it.
-If not, the bridge building stops from that side.
+If the bridge building process encounters obstacles, it ignores it, largely because the obstacle will be repurposed for building materials.

 As long as the fence posts are planted, the bridge will continue to build itself and rebuild itself if damaged.
 Rock and dirt from near where the bridge is being built are used in the construction of the bridge.
 This defies gravity.

 When the pickets are removed, the effect on the materials ends.
 If the resulting bridge is stable, it remains.
 If the resulting bridge is not stable, it is effected by gravity and other outside forces, and will likely crumble.

 It is interesting to note that because the bridge gets built over the picket fence posts, the bridge actually protects the posts and makes them difficult to remove.

+It uses the closest solid it can find, and cuts rectangular bricks out of it that get levitated into place.
+The sturdiness of the material is not considered, meaning it’s possible for someone to step through a brick if it was made out of less sturdy materials, such as mud or flesh.
+It also doesn’t consider the longevity of the material.
+If it makes a brick out of ice, it can melt.

+If any bricks fall or are destroyed, it replaces them individually in the order that they fell.
+If this happens during the initial building process, the fixes happen after the bridge is completed.
+There may be a delay between the brick breaking and the rebuilding process.

+A brick is only replaced if at least 50% of the brick has been destroyed.
+If a brick has been displaced but not destroyed, it will attempt to move the brick back into its original location.

+Bricks can float on their own in the middle of the air while the rebuilding process is happening.

+The ground that supports the fence posts will not be considered for building materials.

 # The Antlers of Combination